 The Health Benefits of Chicken Liver for Dogs

-Vitamin A is found plentifully in liver and is important for the eyes, skin, muscles, nerves, and digestion.
-It is a powerful antioxidant.
-Vitamin D is an important nutrient that plays a crucial role in bone mineral absorption and the regulation of calcium and phosphorus.
+Vitamin A is plentiful in liver and is important for the eyes, skin, muscles, nerves, and digestion.
+It is a powerful antioxidant as well.
+Vitamin D is also an important nutrient that plays a crucial role in bone mineral absorption and the regulation of calcium and phosphorus.
 It also helps to protect against autoimmune problems and infectious diseases.

 Copper and zinc can both support bone and joint health as well.
-They may also help your pooch with skin and coat problems.
+This may also help your pooch with skin and coat problems.

 Too Much Chicken Liver Isn’t a Good Thing

-There is such a thing as too much chicken liver, though.
+There is such a thing as too much chicken liver.
 Your canine can get too much fat in their diet, which can cause some health problems.
 For example, fatty liver disease is caused by too much fat in your pet’s diet, as well as other factors.